mmallicoat/marshallmallicoat.com/content/called-him-jay.rst

 What's more: Parking garages are laid out like a double helix, with pathways in the middle of each level to cross to the other branch.

-Neither here nor there: Water tastes better thru a black straw.
+Neither here nor there: Water tastes better through a black straw.